Washington DC

 As if you were walking back in time, you can see the same buildings, cobblestone streets, and culture that contributed to shaping American history.
 There are tours that will take you to the most interesting and historic sites of Alexandria.
 If history is not your thing, spend the day shopping or relax near the Alexandria Waterfront.
 If you love spending time with your dog, do not worry!
 Old Town Alexandria is known as one of the top pet-friendly neighborhoods in the region.
 In fact, dogs are allowed inside many shops, galleries and the post office.

-Old Town Alexandria is located southeast of Arlington and across the Potomac River from Washington DC.
-The neighborhood is centered at the intersection of King Street (Route 7) and Washington Street (The George Washington Parkway).
-Old Town Alexandria is a wonderful place to visit and live.
+Alexandria, VAOld Town Alexandria is centered at the intersection of King Street (Route 7) and Washington Street (The George Washington Parkway).
+The neighborhood is a wonderful place to visit and live.
 If you are a tourist, you can't visit Washington DC without coming to Old Town.

 Demographics

-Old Town Alexandria has a mix of families, singles, and older people.
-Although most residents are white, people from different ethnic groups live here.
-The neighborhood is largely populated by government professionals, military personnel, and employees of the many private companies that contract out services to the government.
+Old Town Alexandria has a mix of families, single professionals, and older people.
+The neighborhood is largely populated by government workers, military personnel, and employees of the many private companies that contract out services to the government.

 Housing

-Average rent for a studio/efficiency apartment: $1400 and up.
+Average rent for a studio apartment: $1600 and up.

-Most of the historic homes built in the late 1700s or early 1800s still remain in Old Town Alexandria.
+Alexandria, VAMost of the historic homes built in the late 1700s or early 1800s still remain in Old Town.
 They are located south of King Street near the Alexandria Waterfront and range from semi-luxury to luxury.
-This is one of the wealthiest parts of town, making Old Town Alexandria one of the richest areas in the region.
+This is one of the wealthiest parts of Alexandria, making Old Town one of the richest areas in the region.
 As a result, the beautiful historic homes usually sell for close to or more than $1 million.
 For this price, you get a piece of history at a walking distance to the Potomac River and the fantastic shops in Old Town.

 Other housing options include high-rise apartments, condominiums, modern townhouses and public housing.
 Most townhouses are located south to Interstate 395 along the Potomac River while high-rise luxury apartments can be found near the King Street Metro Station.
 Most of these apartments include amenities such as washer/dryer, dishwasher, and shuttles to the metro station.
 Renting prices also depend on proximity to the metro station.
 Public housing is found North of King Street and West of Washington Street.